Gao-tech1/AAE6102-Laboratory/README.md

 **Key observations:**

-- GraphGNSSLib's FGO approach shows 37.4% improvement in 2D accuracy over pntpos
+- *GraphGNSSLib*'s FGO approach shows 48.98% improvement in 2D accuracy over pntpos
-- RTK mode reduces East error by 36.3% compared to single-point positioning
+- RTK mode reduces East error by 26.286% compared to single-point positioning
-- North component shows best performance across all methods

-The results show that the **psr_dopp_fusion** with ***GraphGNSSLib*** performs best in terms of accuracy, with the lowest mean error and RMSE across all directions.
-The **RTK** library follows closely, with better performance than **Pntpos**.
+- The results show that the **psr_dopp_fusion** with *GraphGNSSLib* performs best in terms of accuracy, with the lowest mean error and RMSE across all directions.
+The **RTK** library follows closely, with better performance than **pntpos**.

 **Performance Visualization**
 Positioning Results | Positioning Errors